woohoolabs/yang/README.md

 ### Request builder

 Yang comes with a powerful request builder with which you are able to setup PSR-7 `Request` objects.
-For this purpose, you may use the `JsonApiRequestBulder` class as it can be seen in the following example.
+For this purpose, you may use the `JsonApiRequestBuilder` class as it can be seen in the following example.

 ```php
 use GuzzleHttp\Psr7\Request;